andrey-git/home-assistant-custom-ui/docs/features.md

       icon_color: green
 ```

 The color could take any CSS color value.
+For example: `#FFACAC`, `red`, `rgba(10, 20, 30, 0.5)` etc.

-Note that the color will be applied as-is and it won't be affected by the `brightness` attribute.
+Note that the color will be applied as-is and it won't be affected by the `brightness` attribute.h

 ## Features available for all domains